gofynd/fdk-client-javascript/documentation/application/CONTENT.md

-Retrieves FAQs belonging to a specific category slug.
+FAQs can be divided into categories.
+Use this API to get all the FAQs belonging to a category by using the category slug.

 *Returned Response:*